modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-2.md

 </p>

 (Source: MLA style: Popular information.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
-27 Jun 2023. https://www.nobelprize.org/prizes/physics/2012/popular-information/ © Johan Jarnestad/The Royal Swedish Academy of Sciences)
+27 Jun 023. https://www.nobelprize.org/prizes/physics/2012/popular-information/ © Johan Jarnestad/The Royal Swedish Academy of Sciences)

-**Figure 11.2.** Experimental setting for trapping individual ions (reproduced from Figure 2 in *Information for the Public: Particle control in a quantum world*.)
+**Figure 11.2.** Experimental setting for trapping individual ions.
+Reproduced from Figure 2 in *Information for the Public: Particle control in a quantum world*:

+“**Figure 2.** In David Wineland’s laboratory in Boulder, Colorado, electrically charged atoms or ions are kept inside a trap by surrounding electric fields.
+One of the secrets behind Wineland’s breakthrough is mastery of the art of using laser beams and creating laser pulses.
+A laser is used to put the ion in its lowest energy state and thus enabling the study of quantum phenomena with the trapped ion. © Johan Jarnestad/The Royal Swedish Academy of Sciences.”

 In previous experiments quantum states were observed through quantum non-demolition measurements where two-level systems were coupled to a quantized harmonic oscillator.
 In Haroche case it was a highly excited atom with two Rydberg levels coupled by a microwave field.
 In Wineland case the two-level system consisted of an ion in two levels coupled by laser light.
 The quantized harmonic oscillator described the microwave field in the cavity or the ion’s motion in the trap.
 Next we quote some excerpts taken from *Information for the Public: Particle control in a quantum world.*